 A Phase 1 clinical study (K-877-101) conducted in healthy adults showed that the half-life of pemafibrate is relatively short (approximately 2 hours).
-A subsequent Phase 2 clinical study (K-877-201) conducted in patients with dyslipidemia showed that administration of pemafibrate tablet resulted in slightly higher efficacy in TG reduction than administration of 2 pemafibrate tablets (i.e., pemafibrate for the subsequent Phase 2 clinical study administration, could contribute to higher pemafibrate efficacy in TG reduction.
+A subsequent Phase 2 clinical study (K-877-201) conducted in patients with dyslipidemia showed that administration of pemafibrate tablet resulted in slightly higher efficacy in TG reduction than administration of 2 pemafibrate tablets (i.e., pemafibrate for the subsequent Phase 2 clinical study administration of 2 pemafibrate plasma concentration, resulting from the administration, could contribute to higher pemafibrate efficacy in TG reduction.
 It is for this reason that the ongoing Phase 3 clinical studies are being conducted using administration.